 Note: If you participate in need-based aid programs, be aware that your award is considered a "resource" and could impact your award package.

+This eligibility does not apply to graduate students.
 Certain writing courses not listed below may also be used as qualifying courses.
 Check with the Hopwood Assistant Director before the day of the deadline to determine course eligibility.

 In the Department of English Language and Literature: